keu/docs/astro/create-cluster.md

 ### Submit a request to Astronomer support

-To create a new Astro cluster on the Astronomer-hosted cloud, submit a request to [Astronomer support](astro-support.md).
+To create a new Astro cluster on the hosted cloud, submit a request to [Astronomer support](astro-support.md).
 In your request, provide the following information for every new cluster that you want to provision:

 - Your preferred cluster installation region.
 See [Supported regions](resource-reference-aws.md#aws-region).
 - Optional.
 Your preferred worker instance type for your first cluster.
 See [Worker node types](resource-reference-aws.md#worker-node-types).